Anson2251/Anson2251.github.io/_posts/2024-07-27-development-credential-handling-solution.md

 - [ ] New credentials can be added easily.

 ### Generalised Framework

+> There is a node package called `dotenv`, which does exactly what the following framework does.

 To simplify adding new credentials, I packaged the key replacement into a more generalised framework.